mccright/rand-notes/Trump-in-four-separate-criminal-cases.md

 On October 25th, [David French (*a veteran of Operation Iraqi Freedom and a former constitutional litigator*) argued](https://www.nytimes.com/2023/10/25/opinion/trump-georgia-guilty-pleas.html) that:
 >(This is a) series of confessions from the (Trump) inner circle and not a heated external critique.
 Amid (a) cloud of uncertainty, there is one thing we do know: With each guilty plea, we receive further legal confirmation of a reality that should have been plainly obvious to each of us, even in the days and weeks immediately following the election.
 Trump’s effort to overturn the election wasn’t empowered by conventional counsel providing sound legal advice.
 It was a corrupt scheme empowered by an admitted criminal cabal.

+### Ref11
+"Here are the states where 2020 Trump electors have been charged -- Republicans around the country have been charged with forgery and other crimes for filing paperwork claiming to be presidential electors in states that Donald Trump lost.
+By Patrick Marley.
+The Washington Post, April 24, 2024  https://www.washingtonpost.com/politics/2024/04/24/trump-electors-state-investigations-indictments/

+"Here’s who was charged in the Arizona 2020 election interference case -- Mark Meadows, Rudy Giuliani, Boris Epshteyn and other Trump allies were indicted in connection with their alleged efforts to overturn the 2020 presidential election results in Arizona.
+By Yvonne Wingett Sanchez, Amy Gardner and Holly Bailey.
+The Washington Post, April 24, 2024  https://www.washingtonpost.com/national-security/2024/04/24/arizona-2020-election-charges/

+"Michigan charges 16 Trump electors who falsely claimed he won the state -- The charges are the first against Trump electors as investigations over attempts to overturn the 2020 presidential election intensify across the country."
+By Patrick Marley.
+July 18, 2023 https://www.washingtonpost.com/politics/2023/07/18/trump-electors-michigan/